 \subsection{Quantum $\cU_{q,\phi}(\hat{u}(2))$}

-The classical counterpart of $SU_{q, \phi}(2)$, Hopf algebra $SU_{q}(2)$ has a nondegenerate pairing with a Hopf algebra $\cU_{q}(su(2))$.
-However, to date there have been no known braided analogues of $\cU_{q}(su(2))$ that preserves paring between $SU_{q}(2)$ and $\cU_{q}(su(2))$.
-In this section we shall construct a braided analogue of $\cU_{q}(su(2))$, fulfilling the above properly, in the spirit of twisting.
-For the sake of completeness, we will start by invoking well-known definitions and properties that hold for non-braided $\cU_{q}(su(2))$.
+The classical counterpart of $SU_{q, \phi}(2)$, Hopf algebra $SU_{q}(2)$ has a non degenerate pairing with a Hopf algebra $\cU_{q}(su(2))$.
+However, to date, there have been no known braided analogues of $\cU_{q}(su(2))$ that preserves this paring.
+In this subsection we shall construct a braided analogue of $\cU_{q}(su(2))$, fulfilling the above properly, in the spirit of twisting.
+For the sake of completeness, we will start by invoking well-known definitions and properties that hold for (non-braided) $\cU_{q}(su(2))$.

 \begin{defn} Let $0 \leq q \leq 1$ be a real number.
 The Hopf algebra $\cU_q(su(2))$ over $\fC$ is an algebra generated by elements $e$, $f$, and an invertible element $k$, with product relations:

 the coproduct defined by: